 Wohnservice Wien is established.
 The thermal rehabilitation programme “THEWOSAN” is launched.

 The entire subsidised housing segment is transferred from the City of Vienna to non-profit and limited-profit housing developers.
-The (so far) last municipal housing estate in Rösslergasse (23rd municipal district) is completed.
+The (until then) last municipal housing estate in Rösslergasse (23rd municipal district) is completed.

 The new neighbourhood service wohnpartner takes up its activities in Vienna’s municipal housing estates.
 The Housing Promotion Act is amended; in this way, municipal housing estates are to be made accessible to new target groups, thereby ensuring an improved social mix.